Lowe’s Logo

 Lowe's North Wilkesboro Hardware Logo 1921-1955

-The emblem contained a single-line horizontal inscription.
-It was printed in upper case.
-Bold signs testified to the desire of the network to become a replacement against the background of competitors, to stand out and show the breadth of the assortment.
+The emblem contained a single-line horizontal inscription printed in upper case.
+Bold signs testified to the network’s desire to replace competitors’ backgrounds, to stand out, and to showcase the assortment’s breadth.
 The glyphs were sans-serif.

 January – June 1955